ralarcon/dotnetcore-containerized-sql/README.md

 ```
 For further details, check https://github.com/Azure/login#configure-deployment-credentials

-### 3. Configure the required secrets
+### 3. Configure the required repo secrets
 Add the following secrets to your repo:
 - AZURE_CREDENTIALS: the content is the output of the previous executed command.
 - SQL_SERVER_ADMIN_PASSWORD: this will be the password used to setup and access the Azure SQL database.

 For further deatils, check https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository

-Finally, be sure that in both workflows, the variables have the correct values and matches the pre-requisites setup you just setup.
+Finally, review both workflows and ensure the defined variables have the correct values and matches the pre-requisites you have just setup.

 ### 4. Execute the Create Resources workflow
  Go to your repo [Actions](../../actions) tab, under *All workflows* you will see the [Create Azure Resources](../../actions?query=workflow%3A"Create+Azure+Resources") workflow.